Skip to Content

 Finally, I decided to check to see if my mom’s brother was a DNA match to Jill.
 I was shocked to see that my uncle and Jill share 92.6 cMs – absolutely amazing.

-What makes this extra exciting is that if it had not been for my mother’s siblings doing their DNA test, then I would not have realized how closely related Jill is.
-Having your siblings do a DNA test is not only a great way to find DNA matches, but get a better idea of how you are related to the DNA matches that you all share.
+What makes learning about this DNA match extra exciting is that if it had not been for my mother’s siblings doing their DNA test, then I would not have realized how closely related Jill is.
+Having your siblings do a DNA test is not only a great way to find DNA matches, but can also help give you a better idea of how you are related to the DNA matches that you all share.

 Below is what I saw when I checked my mom’s brother’s DNA against Jill’s profile: